rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 This month biggest update: Macroquad got its own fully skinnable and customizable immediate mode UI system 🎉.
-The new system took origins from heavily refactored [megaui] and support custom font sizes, fonts and skins for each UI element.
+The new system took its origins from a heavily refactored [megaui] and supports custom font sizes, fonts and skins for each UI element.
 While work is still in progress, all important decisions were made and implementation [PR][macroquad-ui-pr] got merged.